elvis5891/CwhatJuSee/README.md

 # CwhatJuSee
-For Data scientist who got no feleling about front-end.
+For Data scientist who got no feeling about front-end.

 For QA Engineers in Data science domain who got no feleling about front-end.